Midland Revolt: Newton Rebellion

 The culmination of the revolt was the Newton Rebellion.
 In early June, over a thousand protesters, including women and children, gathered in Newton, near Kettering, Northamptonshire, to protest against the enclosures by pulling out hedges and filling ditches.
 King James I ordered his deputy lieutenants in Northamptonshire to put down the riots.
 The Treshams – the family at Newton and their better-known Roman Catholic cousins at Rushton Hall under Francis Tresham, who had been involved two years earlier in the Gunpowder Plot and had apparently died in the Tower of London — were unpopular for voracious enclosure of land.
 Sir Thomas Tresham of Rushton was the gentleman "most odious in this country".
 The old Roman Catholic family of Treshams had long disputed about territory with an emerging Puritan family, the Montagus of Boughton House.
 Now Tresham of Newton was enclosing common land, the Brand, which had been part of Rockingham Forest.

 Edward Montagu, a deputy lieutenant, had spoken against enclosure in Parliament some years earlier, but was now placed by the King in the effective position of defending the Treshams.
 Local armed bands and militia refused to serve, so that landowners had to use their servants to suppress the rioters on 8 June 1607.
 The royal proclamation was read twice, but the rioters continued and the gentry and their forces charged.
 Forty or fifty were killed in the pitched battle and the leaders of the protest were hanged and quartered.

 There is a memorial to the executed at St Faith's Church, Newton, but parish and assize records have disappeared.
 The Tresham family declined soon after.
 The Montagu family went on through marriage to become Dukes of Buccleuch, one of the biggest landowners in Britain.

-The Newton Rebellion was one of the last occasions when the peasantry and the gentry of England were in open conflict.
-John Reynolds' pouch was found after he was captured.
-When opened, it was found to contain only a piece of green cheese, according to the Chronicles of Stow.
-Reynolds was hanged.